Buford Pusser

+In August 2025, following a three-year investigation conducted together with the Tennessee Bureau of Investigation, the local district attorney's office concluded that he has enough evidence that if Buford Pusser were alive today, an indictment could be presented to the McNairy County Grand Jury for their consideration against him for the murder of his wife, Pauline Mullins Pusser, in 1967.

 Life and career

-Buford Pusser was born in Finger, McNairy County, Tennessee, on December 12, 1937, the son of Helen (née Harris) and Carl Pusser.
+Buford Pusser was born in Adamsville, McNairy County, Tennessee, on December 12, 1937.
+He was the son of Helen (née Harris) and Carl Pusser.
 His father was the police chief of Adamsville, Tennessee.
 Buford Pusser was a high-school football and basketball player and was 6 ft 6 in tall.
-He joined the United States Marine Corps when he graduated from high school.
-His service ended during his United States Marine Corps Recruit Training, when he was given a medical discharge for asthma.
+He enlisted in the United States Marine Corps when he graduated from high school, but his service ended in boot camp when he was given a medical discharge for asthma.

-In 1957, he moved to Chicago, where he was a local wrestler known as "Buford The Bull".
+In 1957, he moved to Chicago, where he was a local wrestler known as "Buford the Bull".
 He married Pauline Mullins on December 5, 1959.
-Pusser returned home in 1962.
-He was Adamsville's police chief and constable from 1962 to 1964.
-After incumbent sheriff James Dickey was killed in an auto accident, Pusser was then elected sheriff of McNairy County, Tennessee, becoming the youngest sheriff in Tennessee's history.
+Pusser returned home in 1962 and in September he was elected Adamsville's police chief and constable.
+In 1964, Pusser ran against incumbent Democratic sheriff James Dickey as the Republican Party's nominee.
+After Dickey was killed in an auto accident, Pusser was elected sheriff.
+He was the youngest sheriff in Tennessee's history.
 Pusser promptly began trying to eliminate the Dixie Mafia and the State Line Mob.

-Pusser survived several assassination attempts.
-On February 1, 1966, Louise Hathcock attempted to kill Pusser during an on-site investigation of a robbery complaint at The Shamrock.
-Hathcock fired on Pusser with a concealed .38 pistol.
+Pusser survived several alleged assassination attempts.
+According to events as told by Pusser, on February 1, 1966, Louise Hathcock attempted to kill Pusser during an on-site investigation of a robbery complaint at the Shamrock Motel.
+Hathcock allegedly fired on Pusser with a concealed .38 pistol.
 Pusser returned fire and killed Hathcock.
 On January 2, 1967, Pusser was shot three times by an unidentified gunman.

-Already a local hero, Pusser's "war" on the State Line Mob was brought to national prominence when his wife, Pauline, was killed on August 12, 1967, during an assassination ambush intended for Pusser and instigated by Hathcock's common-law husband.
-Pusser named Kirksey Nix as the contractor of his wife's killers, although neither Nix nor anyone else was ever charged with the crime.
-Pusser shot and killed an intoxicated Charles Russell Hamilton on December 25, 1968, after responding to a complaint that Hamilton had threatened his landlord with a gun.

-Pusser was ineligible for re-election in 1970 due to the term limit then in effect.
-He was defeated in his bid for sheriff in 1972.
-Pusser blamed the loss to incumbent Sheriff Clifford Coleman in part on the controversy surrounding the making of the semibiographical movie, Walking Tall.
-He was re-elected as constable of Adamsville by a majority of voters, who wrote in his name on their ballots.
-He served as constable for two more years (1970–1972).